 Four workshops are available at the 2021 Victorian Biodiversity Conference.
 All workshops take place on Wednesday 10th February and are held online.
 Please note that workshop attendance incurs an additional cost than conference registration and is set at AU$35.00 each.
-Registration for workshops will be available soon.
+You have until midnight on the 8th of February to register.

 Wrangling data in R: An overview

 Summary: Advances in scientific methods in Ecology/Conservation has led to an explosion of data.
 Being able to clean and wrangle these data for analyses has become an essential skill for modern day ecologist.
 However, many ecologists are not (and do not wish to be) computer programmers.
 The development of the Tidyverse paradigm makes data wrangling in R more assessable for ecologists by implementing a grammar-like approach and a suite of user-friendly functions.
 This workshop will introduce the participant to the Tidyverse paradigm, nested in a discussion of fundamental data wrangling topics (e.g. merges/joins, data cleaning, reproducibility).
 Tips and tricks on how to improve efficiency will scattered throughout the workshop.
 This workshop is aimed for participants that have some familiarity with R. Most of the time will be devoted to presenting and showing, but participants will be provided with those scripts to run afterwards.

 11 to 11:50am